VishnuMore/HDP_Test_Q1/README.md

 Calculate the average salary of each 'Senior' employee.
 Please upload the final CSV along with the code and jar files(if any) to your github and provide the link below.
 The CSV should be formatted as empid, Name, Designation, Avg_salary

+Here I have used Hive to solve this question and get the required output.

 Here In this question I have to get the all "Senior" employees record from employees table along with emp.no and salary and designation.

 To get this done I have used below quries as: